iiasa/GLOBIOM_doc/source/training_material.rst

 GLOBIOM training material
 =========================

-This is a select subset of training provided by the GLOBIOM team.
+This page holds the slide decks of a select subset of trainings provided by the GLOBIOM team.
+More material will be added after curation.

 Topics
 ------